-- Read your textbooks.
-There are a few reasons to actually read that book you haven’t opened yet.
+There are a few reasons to actually read those textbooks that you haven’t opened yet.
 One, it cost you $500.
 Anything that costs that much should be used.
 Two, you will be tested on the information.
 Profs don’t make you read just for the fun of it.
-Three, if you’re reading and studying than that nerdy roommate of yours will likely leave you alone and not expect you to go her One Direction fan club meeting because your busy.
+Three, if you’re reading and studying then that nerdy roommate of yours will likely leave you alone and not expect you to go to her One Direction fan club meeting because you’re busy.